Star Trek II: The Wrath of Khan is the best thing Star Trek has ever done and half of one Star Trek show ranks among the worst.

 1. Star Trek II: The Wrath of Khan

 Wrath of Khan is the Star Trek thing most often held up as a shining beacon of what Trek can be at its best, for a reason.
 It really is that good.
 Wrath of Khan isn’t just a great Star Trek movie, it’s a great movie.
 The premise was wholly original and innovative and if it doesn’t seem that way now it’s only because so many other movies have tried to copy it, in the wake of its 1982 success.
 Every time you watch a movie with a strong villain character to balance out the hero, please know the movie you’re watching wants to be Wrath of Khan.
 But no one can be Wrath of Khan, because that formula will never be better than it is here, in its original incarnation.

-Ricardo Montalbahn is one of the screens best villains of all time as Khan Noonien Singh.
-William Shatner delivers the second best performance of his entire career (the best being in a movie we’ll get to later) and oh by the way, despite all the mockery Shatner is actually a very good actor, given the right material in the right situation.
-The ending is a gut punch, a heart wrenching goodbye and one that at the time left audiences sobbing.
+Ricardo Montalban is one of the screen’s best villains of all time as Khan Noonien Singh.
+William Shatner delivers the second-best performance of his entire career (the best being in a movie we’ll get to later) and oh by the way, despite all the mockery Shatner is actually a very good actor, given the right material in the right situation.
+The ending is a gut punch, a heart-wrenching goodbye, and one that at the time left audiences sobbing.
 I still hear Scotty’s bagpipes in my head.

-It’s more than just an adventure movie or a battle movie, though it is those things, it’s also about something.
+Wrath of Khan is more than just an adventure movie or a battle movie (though it is those things), it’s also about something.
 Director Nicholas Meyer made a movie about what it means to get old, about dealing with the fact that you aren’t the man you once were, a movie about regrets and facing the mistakes of your past.
 All the best Star Trek is about something but this one feels the most… human.